Arturo ten Heuvel

 Arturo ten Heuvel (born 20 December 1978) is a Dutch retired footballer who played for HFC Haarlem, FC Volendam, FC Den Bosch, KSV Roeselare, Katwijk and Ajax Zaterdag during the span of his playing career.
-He is currently a youth coach, managing the D2 squad (under-13) at Almere City FC.
+He is a youth coach, managing the D2 squad (under-13) at Almere City FC.

 Career

 He began his career with HFC Haarlem and FC Volendam, and later played for FC Den Bosch before being released in May 2008 at the end of his contract.

 He is the younger brother of Laurens ten Heuvel.